thinkycx/elfguard/README.md

 ```

 # What does it do?
+method1:
 1. add a segment to store shellcode in ELF binary
 2. copy a seccomp shellcode to the segment
-2. hook a plt and jump to your shellcode
+3. hook a plt and jump to your shellcode

+method2:
+1. store shellcode in the .eh_phem

 # Tree